martinvonz/jj/docs/config.md

 `core.fsmonitor = "watchman"`.
 Ensure that you have [installed the Watchman executable on your system](https://facebook.github.io/watchman/docs/install).

-Debugging commands are available under `jj debug watchman`.
+You can check whether Watchman is enabled and whether it is installed correctly using `jj debug watchman status`.

 ## Ways to specify `jj` config: details